openwisp/docker-openwisp/README.md

 - OpenWISP Postfix - `openwisp/openwisp-postfix:latest`
 - OpenWISP Websocket - `openwisp/openwisp-websocket:latest`

-The configurations for openwisp images is available [here](docs/ENV.md).
+The configuration for openwisp images using environment variables is available [here](docs/ENV.md).
+Additionally, you can further customize your setup by mounting custom configuration files for which instructions are available [here](docs/FILES.md).

 ## Index